smbridhi101/sam35/README.md

 <H2>Installation:</H2>
 The procedures to run this project are:<br>
 <H3>Windows:</H3>
-1. First of all create a folder named 'Matched' in the parent directory.
-2. In the command prompt go to the location of your destined folder
+1. Go to the location of Python/Scripts from your command prompt
+1. Then you can download the script by "easy_install sam_img_script"
+1. After downloading the script you can go to your desired location from command prompt
-3. Type 'python filename.py' to run your program and press enter.
+1. Type python sam_img_script.py and press enter
+1. Type python sam_img_script.py -d for details of the images or type sam_img_script.py -h for help

 <H3>Linux:</H3>
 1. First of all create a folder named 'Matched' in the parent directory.